su6i/git/README.txt

 git branch
 git branch BRANCHNAME
 git checkout BRANCHNAME
-git merge BRANCHNAME                              ----------> When we are in the master and want to merge files from other branches git branch -d BRANCHNAME                          ----------> remove a branch git clone ADDRESS OF A GIT PAGE
+git checkout -b BRANCHNAME                        ----------> -b: create a new branche and checkout into it git merge BRANCHNAME                              ----------> When we are in the master and want to merge files from other branches git branch -d BRANCHNAME                          ----------> remove a branch git clone ADDRESS OF A GIT PAGE